zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 keywords:
   - docs
   - matic
+  - deposit
+  - checkpoint
 image: https://matic.network/banners/matic-network-16x9.png
 ---

 ## Quick Summary

-This section of the docs deal with tracking and monitoring the pace and speed of transactions done within the Polygon ecosystem.
+This section of the docs deals with tracking and monitoring the pace and speed of transactions done within the Polygon ecosystem.
 Depositing into the network (when done with the PoS bridge) typically takes an average of 22-30 minutes but we've seen instances where users seek to see real time progress reports.
 As a developer, you may also want to augment the  UX of your app with instant feedback to the user.
-In all these cases, look into this section, we have exactly what you need.
+In all these cases, this section might be useful.

 ## Deposit Events